Onion Health Benefits and Nutrition Facts

 Naturopaths recommend eating onion and jaggery to increase body weight.

-Eating one raw onion a day reduces cholesterol in the blood.
+Eating one raw onion a day reduces the bad cholesterol in the blood.

-An excellent remedy for warts is the topical application of the juice of one finely chopped onion sprinkled with salt and left for a few hours.
+A topical application of onion juice is an excellent remedy for warts.
+One finely chopped onion sprinkled with salt and left for a few hours is also an effective remedy.
 This needs to be repeated 3 to 4 times a day until the wart dries up.

-The cure for cholera in Indian household for ages has been- one onion pounded with 7 black peppers.
-It lessens vomiting and diarrhoea immediately, a little sugar could be added to the mixture to increase its effectiveness.
+The cure for cholera in Indian household for ages has been - one onion pounded with 7 black peppers.
+It brings down the frequency of vomiting and diarrhea immediately, a little sugar could be added to the mixture to increase its effectiveness.

 A tea made of onions boiled in water, cooled, strained and given to patients suffering from urinary infections gives immediate relief.